sophiegoblin/sophiegoblin.github.io/index.md

 <br>
 <h3 class="center">PUBLISHING </h3>
 <br>
 Since <span class="bold-number">2014</span> I have published over <span class="bold-number">200</span> [picture interviews](https://www.kollektivgallery.com/artists/) on Kollekitv Gallery.
 I ask 10 questions and artists respond visually.
-This method of networking and publicity compliments my curatorial relationship with artists, a way for artists to develop their visual practice as well as have an onloien item to share on their website.<br>
+This method of networking and publicity compliments my curatorial relationship with artists, a way for artists to develop their visual practice as well as have content to share online.<br>

+Here are a few examples.<br>

 [Jordana Bragg](https://www.kollektivgallery.com/artists/jordana-bragg/), multi-disciplinary artists based in New Zealand, Concentrating on the metaphysics of love and loss, their practice discloses a characteristically dangerous personal and universal sense of vulnerability, informed by wider research around issues of identity and gender fluidity.
 Bragg is co-founder of the artist run initiatives Meanwhile (NZ) and Friends are Artists/Freunde sind Künstler (DE).
 <br>